 I worked as a UI designer with Developer Ben Ipsen and Frontend Developer and Designer Ladd Arundel.
 I collaborated with Ladd to design the brand style guide, the website page layouts, navigation and site features.
 Months of planning user’s flow through the search for clothing and checkout, yielded a site design that was clear and concise.
 Our final product was far less cluttered than competitors like eBay.

 As a business owner, the naming and branding process is a slow one, with no idea being strong enough.
 What started as a branding and website exercise quickly evolved with the business after the website launched.

-My eCommerce skills were sharpe, acquired from my day job at the time, which allowed me to support Dresm in many avenues.
+My eCommerce skills were sharp, acquired from my day job at the time, which allowed me to support Dresm in many avenues.

 At Dresm’s core was an smooth online shopping experience, where multiple items from different sellers could be purchase in one transaction.
 To curate the user generated product catalog, we built a robust backend that allowed users to login into and manage their store, feedback, messaging, and listing.